All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

-Strict tempo dancing means always stepping on musical beat.
-Rubato dancing means step timing drifts from beat, allowing dancers to more closely follow melody or higher rhythms of music.
-Leader has discretion in choosing exact step timing with rubato dancing, so artistry involved and possible for leader to be either good or bad rubato dancer.
+Strict tempo musicality, with respect to dancing, means stepping in strict synchrony to musical beats (possibly skipping some beats or possibly stepping on half beats as well as full beats).
+Rubato musicality means step timing drifts from beats, allowing dancers to more closely follow melody or higher rhythms of music.
+Leader has discretion in choosing exact step timing with rubato musicality, so artistry involved and possible to be either good or bad rubato musicality leader.

-Ultimate goal is to convert more of music to movement than just fundamental beat, and to focus more on complexity in time (step timing, acceleration and thus force, change of force) than in space (step direction, distance).
+Rubato musicality allows for converting more of music to movement than just fundamental beat, and for focusing more on complexity in time (step timing, acceleration and thus force, change of force) than complexity in space (step direction, distance).
 For example, if bandoneón or piano playing on beats 1-2.5-4 (332 timing), step to that rhythm rather than fundamental 1-2-3-4 beat.
 For voice/violin singing/playing legato (normal in tango, staccato is exception), then reflect melody in both timing of steps and changes of acceleration/deceleration (thus creating changing force against follower's body).
 Follower should feel her body being carried along in synchrony to waves of musical sound, which should create bodily pleasure in her.

 Assumption here is that followers want to feel bodily pleasure from tactile sensations, both external tactile sensations due to embrace and changing pressure of leader's body against hers, and internal tactile sensations (proprioception, kinaesthesia) due to changing acceleration and position of her body in space.
-In fact, many followers are not seeking bodily pleasure, but rather mental pleasure related to visual beauty of dance (as seen by either real or imagined spectators).
-That is, many dancers (both leaders and followers) focus primarily on visual versus tactile sense (plus auditory sense, of course, meaning music).
-If leader focused on tactile sense and follower focused on visual sense, resulting dance almost certain to be unenjoyable for both partners.
+In fact, many followers are not seeking bodily pleasure, but rather mental pleasure from producing visual spectacle (for real or imagined audience) or mastery/exercise of dance skills.
+If leader focused on bodily pleasure while follower focused on producing visual spectacle for audience or mastery/exercise of dance skills, resulting dance likely to be unenjoyable for both partners.
 See "motives for tango dancing" section for more on this topic.

-Because steps not always on beat with rubato dancing, and exact step timing discretionary (depending on exactly which part of music leader converts to movement and how he converts), synchronization of partners typically requires constant apilado embrace and parallel walking system, implying that only simple steps possible and that follower "mirrors" leader, meaning timing, direction and speed of follower's step same as leader's, like mirror image.
-Elimination of complex steps compensated for by complexity of step timing, so rubato dancing should not feel boring, provided follower can appreciate leader's rubato conversion of music to movement.
-As previously noted, there is artistry involved in this conversion and artistic tastes differ, so follower failure to enjoy rubato tango dancing does not necessarily imply that either she or leader is incompetent.
+Because steps not always on beat with rubato musicality but rather step timing depends on exactly which part of music leader converts to movement and how he converts, synchronization of partners typically requires constant apilado embrace and parallel walking system, implying that only basic walking steps possible and that follower mostly "shadows" leader (other than when walking outside or turning) meaning timing and speed of follower's steps same as for leader, except reversed direction.
+Elimination of non-shadow steps compensated for by complexity of step timing, so dancing with rubato musicality should not feel boring, provided follower can appreciate leader's rubato conversion of music to movement.
+As previously noted, there is artistry involved in this conversion and artistic tastes differ, so follower failure to enjoy leader's rubato musicality does not necessarily imply that either she or leader is incompetent.

 In my actual practice of social tango dancing, I seldom directly use theory discussed in this document, but instead mostly "feel my way" to what works and what doesn't, then use theory to understand what I am doing, especially mistakes, so as to be more consistent in the future.
-Perhaps other leaders frustrated by limitations of strict tempo dancing and called to rubato dancing will find this document useful.
-More likely, they will first have to independently develop their own personal rubato style, and only then will my theoretical discussion make sense.
+Perhaps other leaders frustrated by limitations of strict tempo musicality and attracted to rubato musicality will find this document useful.
+More likely, they will first have to independently develop their own personal rubato musicality style, and only then will my theoretical discussion make sense.

-Apilado embrace (sometimes called "milonguero embrace") is required for rubato dancing: both leader and follower stand up straight, lift chest, lean forwards from ankles until torsos touch.
+Apilado embrace (sometimes called "milonguero embrace") is required for dancing with rubato musicality: both leader and follower stand up straight, lift chest, lean forwards from ankles until torsos touch.
 If similar height, then connection at bottoms of ribcages, otherwise common for follower's ribcage to touch leader's abdomen.

 Square-shape apilado embrace has leader and follower facing each other directly with follower positioned slightly to leader's right and looking over leader's shoulder (assuming she is similar height or taller, otherwise she can turn her head and rest against his chest).

-V-shape apilado embrace has follower twisted at waist facing towards leader's head rather than over his shoulder, bringing mouths close together.
-There is also sometimes head contact in v-shape apilado embrace.
+V-shape apilado embrace has follower twisted at waist and facing towards leader's head rather than over his shoulder, bringing mouths close together.

 ("Volcado" apilado embrace has partners leaning forwards until they begin to tip over and so must be supported by other partner leaning forwards.
 This embrace allows for some fancy moves but is uncomfortable unless back muscles are highly developed.
 Neither volcado apilado embrace nor volcado step, which is temporary strong forwards lean of follower against leader, will be discussed further in this document.)

 Apilado embrace works best if follower similar in height to leader, assuming she is wearing heels and he is not.
 Slightly shorter also works well, since leader can bend knees slightly and follower can rise on toes slightly to equalize heights.
-If follower much shorter and has big breasts, and leader is lean, then hard lower edge of leader's ribcage may rub against follower's breasts, causing pain.
-If leader has big pot belly, then possibly much shorter follower could rest against that.
-I have no personal experience with pot belly connection, so not sure how well it works with rubato dancing.
+If follower much shorter, then leader typically needs to use his stomach rather than his mid-torso to make connection.
+Natural pot bellies facilitate stomach connections.
+Leaders like me who lack a natural pot belly can create an artificial pot belly by inhaling and tensing muscles to push out abdomen.
 If follower much taller than leader, then upper part of leader's ribcage connects to bottom of follower's ribcage, which gives good connection.
 Much taller follower may block leader's forward view, however leader can compensate by moving sideways down line of dance rather than straight ahead.

 Both leader and follower should close feet whenever possible, in order to look elegant.
 Leader cannot lead closing of follower's feet: she must do it herself.
-It is acceptable and common, especially with rubato dancing, for leader to initiate new step before follower completes her close.
+It is acceptable and common, for leader to initiate new step before follower completes her close.

 Common apilado embrace errors:

 1) Leaning backwards.
-Possibly follower not experienced with forwards leaning posture used in tango to walk backwards, which follower absolutely must master, regardless of whether apilado or other embrace, regardless of whether rubato or strict tempo dancing.
+Possibly follower not experienced with forwards leaning posture used in tango to walk backwards, which follower absolutely must master, regardless of whether apilado or other embrace, regardless of whether rubato or strict tempo musicality.
 Possibly follower doesn't want to get near leader: she should not have accepted his invitation.
 Possibly leader or follower is pushing pelvis forward so as to "grind" against partner: inappropriate behavior at milonga.
-Possibly leader is much taller than follower and so leans his head and shoulder girdle forwards to reach follower, causing her to lean back in compensation: either follower should rest side of her head against leader's chest (ideal solution), or leader and follower can simply avoid partners with big height mismatches, or leader can lower his torso by dancing with bent knees (tiring for leader and looks inelegant, but sometimes works okay, in my experience, with much shorter followers who do not understand how or are unwilling to rest side of head against leader's chest).
+Possibly leader is much taller than follower and so leans his head and shoulder girdle forwards to reach follower, causing her to lean back in compensation: much shorter follower should either rest side of her head against leader's chest while connecting to his natural or artificial pot belly, or leader and follower simply avoid partners with big height mismatches.

 2) Standing vertical rather than leaning forwards.
 Vertical posture okay for separated embrace, but not apilado, because cannot generate pressure between torsos and simultaneously keep feet apart.
 If feet not apart and using square-shape apilado embrace, leader will either kick follower in shin or else step with his right leg between her legs.
 Leader's right leg between follower's legs is correct for ballroom dancing, but with Argentine tango it looks and feels inelegant.

 4) Pressure between torsos not constant.
 Usually follower's fault.
-Causes follower to lag leader slightly, rather than mirroring his movements perfectly, so that she bangs against him every time he changes direction.
+Causes follower to lag leader slightly, so that she bangs against him every time he changes direction.
 Choppy rather than smooth following.

 5) Tension in arms, which is necessary for separated embrace but unnecessary and distracting in apilado.